 I love this next place, Scalini Fedeli, because of the phenomenal mix between French and Italian influence that is prominent throughout their menu.

-I highly recommend trying their delicious mushroom risotto to begin the meal with before diving into their roasted rack of lamb.
+I highly recommend trying their delicious mushroom risotto to begin the meal before diving into their roasted rack of lamb.

 You can find Scalini Fedeli off of Duane Street, directly across the street from Duane Park.